 This small art museum features contemporary artists from across Latin America.
 We probably spent about half an hour in the museum talking about the various paintings.

 When we visited, the second floor was closed for reinstallation.
 Open 11 am – 6 pm, closed Mondays.
-Admission is 10K pesos per adult, 5K per child.
+Admission is 10K pesos per adult, and 5K per child.

 Museo del Oro Zenú